Visiting Volunteers Privacy Notice

 How we use your data

-This Notice sets out how the Masonic Charitable Foundation (MCF) (Registered charity number 1164703, Company number 09751836), 60 Great Queen Street, London, WC2B 5AZ gathers, processes and protects any personal information that you may provide us with when enquiring about the Visiting Volunteer role, applying to volunteer as a Visiting Volunteer and/or during the time you are volunteering as a Visiting Volunteer.
-Our data protection lead is John McCrohan, Operations Director.
+This notice sets out how the Masonic Charitable Foundation (MCF) (Registered charity number 1164703, Company number 09751836), 60 Great Queen Street, London, WC2B 5AZ gathers, processes and protects any personal information that you may provide us with when enquiring about the Visiting Volunteer role, applying to volunteer as a Visiting Volunteer and/or during the time you are volunteering as a Visiting Volunteer.
+Our data protection lead is Brenda Nurse, Company Secretary.

 What we collect